 Well it is, if you go with Green Discovery or other tour companies.
 And let’s not forget that companies pay advertising money to be in Lonely Planet and other guide books, which is the reason why some ads are much larger than others and are pushed more.

 Anyway, From Thakhek, there are 2 ways you can see the cave independently and for about a quarter of quoted tour prices:

-- Hire a scooter and do “The Loop” – you don’t need a Trails’ bike for this; met many people who did the cave this way and it’s cheaper.
+You don’t need a Trails’ bike for this as we met many people who did the cave on a scooter and it’s cheaper.

 The Konglor Cave experience

 The incredible Konglor Cave is about 7.5 kilometres long with a river running through it and definitely worth the journey!

 From Konglor village, follow the sign (about 1 kilometre) to the park entrance gate (2,000K) walk a few hundred metres through an old wooded forest to arrive at the ticket booth.
 The boat trip costs 130,000k (only 3 paying people allowed) and gives you the boat, driver (and 1 crew), life jacket, and a head torch.

 You arrive at the cave’s entrance in a small canoe then swap to a larger motorised canoe to travel up the snakelike river to the other side.